 I no longer have a private practice.
 Instead, I spend my time writing, teaching, and volunteering as a clinician at the West Coast Post Trauma Retreat for first responders (see the links page).
 You can read about my books by clicking on a title in the right hand column.
 I Love a Cop: What Police Families Need to Know was my first book and, to date, it has sold more than 100,000 copies.
 I Love a Fire Fighter: What the Family Needs to Know came next, prompted by the tragic events of September 11th.
 Following that I wrote Counseling Cops: What Clinicians Need to Know, third in the "need to know" series, with Mark Kamena and Joel Fay, both of whom are retired cops.
 Burying Ben, my first-ever mystery featuring police psychologist Dr. Dot Meyerhoff, received first prize for the not-yet-in-print novel from the Public Safety Writers Association.
 Writing fiction is a new skill for me.
 I used to think that making things up would be easier than writing non-fiction.
 What a delusion!
 Creating a story that captures the reader's attention from page one is a tricky business.

 On a more personal note, I live in the San Francisco Bay Area with my husband, who is a photographer (he took the photos for all my books) and retired remodeling contractor.
-In my spare time I travel, cook, take water aerobics classes, and plunk away on my ukelele.
+In my spare time I travel, cook, take water aerobics classes (aka women wiggling in water), and plunk away on my ukelele.

 Have Couch Will Travel: Introducing A New Workshop